scala/docs.scala-lang/_sips/minutes/2019-12-18-sip-minutes.md

 Martin: well, no, you might want to use A | Null in some code adjacent to some Java interop code, which wouldn't be terribly low level code.
 So in that case you might continue to use null.
 Seb: an easier way to answer is that UncheckedNull is only to select a member.
 You cannot assign a String |
 UncheckedNull to a String.
-If you want to string the value in a String, it will be checked then, at runtime.
+If you want to store the value in a String, it will be checked then, at runtime.

 Iulian comments: UncheckedNull seems to exist to allow unsafe selection, I think the elvis operator is slightly better for that.
 Martin shares how Kotlin went through all that.
 They initially had the elvis operator but it